eeshvardasikcm/insight-for-good-platform-adk/modified_hackathon_approach.md

 The core requirement is to develop the initial Hackathon project with an awareness of planned post-Hackathon features.
 This means making design and implementation choices now that will minimize potential rework and facilitate the integration of these future features.

+**General Explanation of Extensibility:**

+In software development, **extensibility** refers to the ability of a system or application to be expanded, modified, or enhanced with new features and functionalities without requiring significant changes to its core architecture or existing codebase.
+An extensible system is designed to be flexible and adaptable to future requirements.
+Key aspects of extensibility include:

+* **Modularity:** Breaking down the system into independent and interchangeable components.
+* **Well-defined Interfaces:** Establishing clear contracts between different parts of the system, allowing new components to interact seamlessly.
+* **Loose Coupling:** Minimizing dependencies between different parts of the system, so changes in one area have minimal impact on others.
+* **Use of Plugins or APIs:** Providing mechanisms for adding new functionality through external modules or well-documented interfaces.

+Designing for extensibility from the outset can save significant time and effort in the long run when new features need to be implemented or existing functionalities need to be updated.

 **Strategic Steps (Personal Workflow):**

 1.  **Identify Projected Post-Hackathon Features:** Clearly define and understand the new features that are anticipated to be added after the Hackathon concludes.
 Gather any available specifications or high-level descriptions of these features.